Learning Locker and xAPI: The First Year and Looking Forward

 Around this time last year, Ben Betts and I decided that we had to pivot on our original idea for Learning Locker, a personal space for learners to own their data, and turn it into a true Learning Record Store (LRS).

 The reasons were two fold: while xAPI was sparking plenty of interest, it was not widely adopted on the ground, so, in order for us to help raise awareness, we had to appeal to institutions, not individual learners.
 This required building an open source, standards compliant, LRS.
 Secondly, in order for learners to harness their data, institutions need to be willing to set it free and have a means to do so.

 Open Source is Important

-The xAPI spec is an open, collaborative, effort so we felt that Learning Locker should be the same.
+The xAPI spec is an open, collaborative, effort so we felt that Learning Pool Learning Record store should be the same.
 At this stage of xAPI’s evolution it needs to be a community effort with an open ethos on both the standard and available technology.

 v1.0, Washington and a day off